ppy/osu-wiki/wiki/Glossary/en.md

 ### Combo Colour

-The combo colour is a colour that that separates a comboset from another.
+A colour that that separates a comboset from another.

 In osu!standard, all [combosets](/wiki/comboset) have a colour.
 A new combo is started when the colour of the hit object changes.
 The colours will keep repeating themselves depending on how many the mapper defined (or how many your skin's `skin.ini` file defines).
 There is a minimum of 2 and a maximum of 8 combo colours.